ton86/worklog/README.md

 Save the files to a directory.
 Install python packages indicated in requirements.txt.

 Update path in config.json to your "markdown.md" file.
+Or you can use the default location and create a new "markdown.md" file on your Windows PC here:

+    "C:\\Users\\Public\\Documents\\worklog.md"

 Future development - WIll soon package this to be callable from command line as it's own app without having to type 'python'.